 10 Fun Things to Do with NJ Kids on Christmas Eve

 Christmas Eve often takes a backseat to the 25th, but personally, I prefer the laid back day-before.
 You don’t have to worry about a big meal (unless you really want to), plus most people don’t have to work and kids start Christmas break.
 Plus plus, it’s Santa’s big night!
 Christmas Eve is the perfect time to remember old traditions or to start new ones with your family.
-Here’s a list of 10 fun things to do with your kids from tracking Santa to baking cookies to holiday crafts and more!
+After you have gone out for Breakfast with Santa, experienced some free holiday fun and attended a quirky NJ Christmas event -- Here’s a list of 11 fun things to do with your kids from tracking Santa to baking cookies to holiday crafts and more!

-Bake Cookies: I have many fond memories of baking Christmas cookies with my mom.
+1. Bake Cookies: I have many fond memories of baking Christmas cookies with my mom.
 Spritz cookies were a staple in our house.
-All you need is a cookie press (I recently ordered this one) and grab some sprinkles, colored sugars, red hots and any other decorations you like.
+All you need is a cookie press (I have this one) and grab some sprinkles, colored sugars, red hots and any other decorations you like.
 Cookie presses make cute little cookies very easily.
 Plus the Spritz recipe is so easy to make (I use this one) and so much fun to decorate!
-My two-year-old loved sprinkling the little Christmas trees and wreathes with sprinkles (almost as much as he loved eating the sprinkles).
+My three-year-old loves decorating the little Christmas trees and wreathes with sprinkles (almost as much as he loved eating the sprinkles).

-Track Santa: Norad will help you track Santa on Christmas Eve!
+3. Track Santa: Norad will help you track Santa on Christmas Eve!
 Simply go to their web site on December 24th and get the kids involved with the tracking.
-You can also download apps for your iPad, PC or Android phone here.
-Kids love the excitement of seeing where in the world Santa is flying over to deliver presents.
+You can also download apps for your iPad or iPhone.
+Kids love the excitement of seeing where in the world Santa is flying over to deliver presents!

-Crafts: A little craft-making can go a long way, as far as keeping your kids happy and busy.
+5. Crafts: A little craft-making can go a long way, as far as keeping your kids happy and busy.
 Target sells craft kits for various holidays.
-This year I purchased Christmas tree and snowman kits.
-The trees and snowmen are made of foam and come with many different stickers (garland, ornaments, letters, snowman scarves and hats, etc.) and are great for little kids.
+This year I purchased a penguin and Santa’s sleigh kit.
 You can hang your newly-made decorations around the house or give as handmade Christmas presents to the family!
 Or, if you’re feeling a bit more creative, have the kids decorate ornaments for the tree.
 Buy some plain plastic Christmas ball ornaments, glitter and paint and let the little artist within emerge!

-Gift Wrapping: It has to get done anyway, so why not make it a family affair?
-Kids love to help out – have them help by actually wrapping (older kids) or decorating packages with ribbons, bows, etc. Put on some Christmas music, gather round the fire (or the annual Yule Log on TV) and be merry together.
+6. Gift Wrapping: It has to get done anyway, so why not make it a family affair?
+Kids love to help out – let them wrap or decorate packages with ribbons, bows, etc. Put on some Christmas music, gather round the fire (or the annual Yule Log on TV or check out this cute YouTube version) and be merry together.